haavardnk/PyFuga/README.md

 [![coverage report](https://gitlab.windenergy.dtu.dk/TOPFARM/cuttingedge/pywake/fuga/pyfuga/badges/main/coverage.svg)](https://gitlab.windenergy.dtu.dk/TOPFARM/cuttingedge/pywake/fuga/pyfuga/-/commits/main)

+## Difference compared to old fortran / cpp implementation

+- Prelut
+  - QR decompostion using np.linalg.qr.
+This method orthonormalize analogous to the fortran implementation, but the results are not equal.
+I.e. the prelut data cannot be compared directly
+  - The fortran code has an extra `h`-term in get_new_h2, which makes the step too small.
+This additional term has been removed
+- Trafalgar
+  - interpolation changed from linear to cubic

 ## Visuals
 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.